tilemill-project/tilemill/_posts/docs/0201-01-01-mac-troubleshooting.md

 A startup error about ports not being available is a common symptom of runaway processes.

 To stop them open the "Activity Monitor.app".
-This application is located in `/Applications/Utilities/Activity Monit or.app`.
+This application is located in `/Applications/Utilities/Activity Monitor.app`.

 After opening Activity Monitor you should see a listing of all running processes in an "Activity Monitor" window.
 If you do not see this then choose Window > Activity Monitor from the applications top menu.